jules2689/trudeau/docs/2020-04-19/pre_news.md

 Very small community.
 On the water.
 It's cottage country here.
-Noise area a.-- nice area.
+Noise area a. -- nice area.
 Beautiful area.
 and houses are spread out.
 a lot of trees.